Azure/azure-sdk-for-js/documentation/DPG-quickstart.md

 Follow the [setup guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md#prerequisites) for environment prerequisites in the Azure SDK for JS repository.

-## Identifying your project's service and package names
+## Identifying your project's service and package name

 The `service name` is a concise identifier for the Azure service and should be consistent across all SDK languages.
 It's typically the name of the directory in the azure-rest-api-specs repository containing your service's REST API definition.